-QVC, which stands for quality, value and convenience, truly delivers their namesake.
+QVC, which stands for quality, value, and convenience, truly delivers their namesake.
 Customers get high-quality merchandise, from diamonds to shoes to gourmet food.
-Many products feature exceptional value pricing plus interest-fee installment payments – value.
+Many products feature exceptional value pricing plus interest-free installment payments – value.
 Shopping from home or on the go by phone, web or app is certainly convenient.

 I once chatted with a QVC Customer Service Representative about the status of a product return.
 I simply wanted to confirm that my return was received, but I walked away from the chat session with a Beyond WOW reaction.
 The WOW started with this message from the Representative:

 “Ms. Golden, I’m so sorry the Canon Vixia HV30 MiniDV HD Camcorder hasn’t been processed as of yet.
 I know you’re anxious to have this completed.
 The return processing time can take up to 17 days from the date an order is returned to QVC.
 I hope your item is processed soon.”

 This chat experience was personalized, friendly and fast.
 I was beyond impressed.